Yes, it’s different. But what happens if you don’t actually DO things differently?

 Headaches – this can be a combo of all of the above – shallow breathing pattern, weak core, poor posture, weak upper back, forward head posture and forward rotation of the shoulders.
 I’ve seen so many moms with chronic headaches because of one or several of these issues.
 If you have headaches, it’s worth a look into where your body might be compensating!

 Mom butt – Yep, it’s actually a thing!
 You know how your butt totally disappears after childbirth?
 It’s because your posture adjusted to pregnancy and your hips shifted under during pregnancy and childbirth – even if you had a c-section.
 With this forward and under shift, the glutes stop firing as they are meant to, you start clenching those glutes in an effort to keep your pelvis stable, and then you get the ‘mom butt’ look.
 A flat, sloping, sad butt.
 The great news is, you can get it back!
 You just have to strengthen the muscles to support great posture and build those glutes back up.
 Being aware of how you bend over can dramatically improve your mom butt too. 🙂 As our teacher Sarah Duvall, DPT always says…”Great glutes = a great pelvic floor!”

 Let these be an inspiration to get started NOW on your postpartum recovery.
 Seek out a Pelvic Floor PT to get checked out if you are curious if your core and pelvic floor issues could be causing other issues that have had you scratching your head.
 You might just find the answer you’ve been looking for all along!

-If you’re ready to get strong NOW, check out exactly how to do it.
+If you’re ready to get strong NOW, check out exactly how to do it. in our 8-week Postpartum Repair & Restore LIVE training.
 We take you step by step through the whole process.
 You deserve this mama!